 You can do this by tumble drying it on low heat for 2-3 hours, depending on the fill type.
 You can also fluff the pillow by adding clean tennis balls or wool balls to the dryer.
 These will help prevent the pillow fill from clumping together and retaining moisture.

 Avoid using dryer sheets or fabric softeners, as these can leave a residue on the pillow.
 Once the pillow is dry, insert it into the cover and enjoy!

 Read More: Why Should You Use a Body Pillow?

-It is important to use a non-toxic, natural, and mild detergent when washing body pillows because they come into contact with your skin.
+It is important to use a non-toxic, natural, and

 The harsh chemicals in most detergents can cause skin irritation and even allergic reactions.
 They can also damage the delicate fabric of your body pillow, causing it to break down prematurely.